 Resourcing Edge has experience developing and revising compliant employee handbooks for our clients.
 In addition to employee handbooks, Resourcing Edge provides clients with Employment Practices Liability Insurance and access to legal counsel should the need arise.

-Disclaimer: This blog is for informational purposes only and is not legal advice.
+Disclaimer: This blog is for informational purposes only and should not be construed as legal advice.
 Questions regarding compliance for your specific industry and location should be addressed to a professional.